pfnet-research/pfhedge/README.md

 ### Effortless Extensions

-* Building new hedging models, derivatives, and features are designed to be straightforward.
+* You can build new hedging models, derivatives, and features with little glue code.
 * You can build new hedging models by just subclassing [`Module`](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module).
 * You can quickly try out your own stochastic processes, derivatives, and input features.